MAGIC FOR MUGGLES – FREQUENTLY ASKED QUESTIONS

 IS IT POSSIBLE FOR A CHILD TO SIGN UP FOR MORE THAN ONE WEEK?
 Definitely, though we think two is just right.
-And even though the same activities are repeated in the next session, the majority of the campers are new, the students are in different houses and, therefor, the outcomes of each activity will be different.
+And even though the same activities are repeated in a second session, the majority of the campers are new, the students are in different houses and, therefor, the outcomes of each activity will be different.
 Plus, it’s just a lot of fun to go through the week again!

 WHAT IS YOUR REFUND POLICY?
 Refunds are only provided for cancellations when the space can be filled by another camper.
 Please provide a minimum of two-weeks notice.

 ARE YOU HIRING?
-All staff hired are certified teachers and college students are hired as helpers.
+All staff hired are certified teachers and college students hired as helpers.
 We do not hire middle or high school camp interns due to insurance reasons.
 All staff positions are filled at this time for the upcoming summer sessions.

 DO YOU DO BIRTHDAY PARTIES FOR CHILDREN?
 Sorry, but we don’t do birthday parties during the year despite several requests.
 All staff members have full-time teaching jobs and they like to hold onto their weekends.
 We’re also asked about others who offer this, but have yet to run across anyone who does.
 Our advice has always been to plan your own.
 Have the kids make magic wands out of cut dowels and color them in.
 Make magic potions out of colored water and buy small bottles and a mixture of ingredients from a craft store.
 Play quidditch by passing a ball around and throwing through a hoop.
 Have the “keeper” goaltender hold a broom.
 Improvise games you know like bingo and word scrambles only using HP words.
 And, of course, “sort” the kids into houses (this can be done simply by picking something out a hat).
 Good luck and have fun!